rikes/datagrowth/_posts/2016-11-14-Space-tehcnology-rocket-campaign.md

 	<figcaption><a href="https://andoyaspace.no/" title="Andøya Space Center">Andøya Space Center</a></figcaption>
 </figure>

 The best thing about the 2nd course is that it ends with a sounding rocket campaign at [Andøya Space Center](https://andoyaspace.no/).
 If you think that this sounds awesome then I can assure you that it indeed is!
-Andøya is quite far north so as a bonus you get to enjoy polar days and even ocassional snow.
+Andøya is quite far north so as a bonus you get to enjoy polar days and even occasional snow.
 Did I mention the campaign I attended took place in June?

 Andøya Space Center itself specializes in space research and services.
 You can read more about the work they are doing in [this article](http://www.space.com/34217-andoya-space-center.html).

 ## The mission
 To goal of this whole project was to complete and take part in every aspect of a rocket campaign.
-We were introduced to all the technical aspects of launching a rocket, rocket aerodynamics, trajectories and stability, ground support equippement etc. We also prepared all the sensors by soldering them onto PCBs and calibrating them.
+We were introduced to all the technical aspects of launching a rocket, rocket aerodynamics, trajectories and stability, ground support equipment etc. We also prepared all the sensors by soldering them onto PCBs and calibrating them.

 ### The rocket and payload